22.2.06

 A Dash Of Folk And Jazz

 Folk was incorporated into popular blues-derived music in the mid 1960s.
 Additionally there were some artists who played pure folk but with modern instruments.
-Artists pioneering electric folk and folk-inflected rock also inspired later practitioners of genres like psychedelia and metal.
+Artists pioneering electric folk and folk-inflected rock also inspired practitioners of genres like psychedelia and metal.
 Over time artists like Bob Dylan, The Byrds, The Mamas And The Papas, Fairport Convention, Steeleye Span, Clannad, The Corrs and Flogging Molly have continued the tradition of drawing on folk.

 Jazz was incorporated into popular blues-derived music in the mid 1960s.
 Additionally there were some artists who played pure jazz but with modern instruments.
-Artists pioneering electric jazz and jazz-inflected soul also inspired later practitioners of genres like psychedelia and funk.
+Artists pioneering electric jazz and jazz-inflected soul also inspired practitioners of genres like psychedelia and funk.
 Over time artists like Miles Davis, Grover Washington Junior, Weather Report, Bob James, Manhattan Transfer, Sade, Harry Connick Junior and Cherry Poppin' Daddies have continued the tradition of drawing on jazz.

 Hard Rock And Deep Soul